jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 3 - Adding Page Level Content/1-choose-accessible-colors.md

 ## Summary

 - An accessible color contrast is crucial for everyone, not just for those users who have impairments
-- The WCAG 2.1 AA color contrast success criter is confusing
+- The WCAG 2.1 AA color contrast success criteria is confusing
 - Use an external tool to make choosing combinations easier